Rick Hartmann: Professional career

 As of 1980, Hartmann had turned professional.
 In May, he tried out for the U.S. Open at Bent Tree at Gator Creek.
 Hartmann shot round of 71 and 75 and qualified by three shots.
 He was scheduled to compete in sectional qualifying at the Atlanta Athletic Club in June.
 Hartmann, however, failed to make it through sectional qualifying.
 During this era, Hartmann was thinking about playing on the European Tour.
 "I enjoy playing, whether it's on the tour here or in Europe," he told the Tampa Bay Times.
 "In fact, I would enjoy going to Europe to play.
 The travel would be great, and the competition there might not be as tough."

 In the early 1980s, Hartmann played a number of state opens across the country in an effort to prepare himself for PGA Tour tryouts.
 In 1982, Hartmann recorded a top ten at the Florida Open.
 The following year, he again recorded a top ten at the event.
 In July 1983, he played the New Hampshire Open.
 Hartmann shot rounds of 69 and 71 to finish joint second, one back of champion Frank Fuhrer.
 A few months later, in September, Hartmann played the three-round North Dakota Open.
 Hartmann finished in tie for third, five back of champion Barney Thompson.

 In 1983, Hartmann began attempts to qualify for the PGA Tour.
 In October, he played the Indiana Regional qualifier at the Golf Club of Indiana in Lebanon, Indiana.
-However, in his words, he "missed by a bunch."
+In his words, he "missed by a bunch."
 In November, Hartmann decided to play another regional qualifier, the PGA North Florida qualifier, in attempts to make it onto the PGA Tour.
 In the third round he shot a 66 (−6), the "best round of the day," to move within one of leader Steve Hart.
 He finished with a 67 to finish at 271 (−17) and earned medalist honors by six shots.
 He earned the rights to the play the final qualifying school at TPC at Sawgrass later in the month.
 However, Hartmann was unsuccessful at final qualifying.
 It was the second time he was unsuccessful at qualifying.